 The secondary impact of ally groups was that they contributed to attitudinal shifts in students, providing them with more empathy and information regarding the issues of the community.
 Anecdotally, the events held by the ally group and participation in orientations for freshmen, led to significant shifts in perception, particularly amongst incoming batches.
 However, as my source stated in eloquent terms, “being an ally is a mindset and revealed through actions; membership of an ally group does not equate to being an ally”, and the sheer diversity of the community, – an ally group is a necessary but insufficient condition to ensure equity on campuses.

 As noted earlier on multiple occasions, a conservative and openly hostile administration is the biggest hurdle to the advancement of the community’s causes on campus, second perhaps only to the conservatism of family members and the reluctance to openly discuss sensitive issues such as sexuality and identity in households.
 This discussion, along with the intersectionality between background and heteronormativity, leaves a lot of institutional and interpersonal grassroot level unlearning and relearning to be desired.
 Believing Section 377 repeal to be a cure-all for Queer struggles, is like putting a band-aid and saying the cancer is gone.

-Anubhuti Rabha is a bisexual Tribal from Assam, who has depression because of the nexus of Capitalism, and Brahminical Patriarchy.
-Sometimes dancer, sometimes activist, full-time searching for new experiences.
-Difficult to identify because of constantly changing hair colour.
+Anubhuti Rabha is a bisexual tribal from Assam, who has depression because of the nexus of capitalism and brahminical patriarchy.
+Sometimes dancer, sometimes activist, full-time searching for new experiences and difficult to identify because of constantly changing hair colour.